zj-jayzhang/zj-jayzhang.github.io/_pages/includes/intro.md

 - Data Privacy: Membership Inference Attack
 - Data-related Applications: Federated Learning, Imbalanced Learning, Continual Learning

-🤔 For my PhD study, I am currently exploring the aspects of privacy and utility associated with synthetic data, particularly the use of generative models such as GANs or Diffusion models to obtain synthetic data.
+🤔 For my PhD study, I am interested in investigating the potential **security** and **privacy** risks in ML systems, both in their current state and as they evolve in the future.
+My research aims to uncover vulnerabilities and develop strategies to mitigate these risks, ultimately contributing to the development of more secure and privacy-preserving machine learning technologies.